fjb595/jhgkwk4/README.md

-run_analysis.R downloads the source dataset from the URL listed below, and performs all the processing described in CodeBook.md.
+The script run_analysis.R downloads the source dataset from the URL listed below, and performs all the processing described in CodeBook.md.

   https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip